Explorers of Australia

 John Oxley was born in England and sailed to Australia as a surveyor with the Royal Navy in 1801.
 He was appointed Surveyor-General of New South Wales in 1812.

 John Oxley led three important expeditions.

 Ordered to do so by Governor Macquarie in 1817, Oxley, with explorer George Evans as second in command, led an expedition to follow the Lachlan River.
 Oxley surveyed and mapped the river and discovered good grazing land west of Bathurst.
 When swamps blocked his way Oxley led the explorers north and returned to Bathurst, following the Macquarie River.

-In 1818, Oxley (again with George Evans as second in command) led another expedition to trace the course of the Macquarie River.
+In 1818, Oxley led another expedition to trace the course of the Macquarie River.
 As before on the Lachlan River he was blocked by swamps and marshes.
-Oxley led his men north-east and explored the Castlereagh River (George Evans had discovered a portion of the Lachlan River west of Bathurst in 1815) and the fertile lands of the Liverpool Plains.
+Oxley led his men north-east and discovered the Castlereagh River and the fertile lands of the Liverpool Plains.
 Travelling east, the explorers crossed the Great Dividing Range, discovered the Hastings River and followed it to its mouth on the coast.
 Oxley named the coastal area Port Macquarie, after the governor, and then returned to Sydney.

 An inland sea?

 Because two of the rivers that he had explored had become blocked with swampy, marshy land, Oxley believed that they might have flowed into a great sea in the middle of Australia.